google/santa/docs/binaries/santad.md

 # santad  (com.google.santa.daemon)

+**Note:** This documentation refers to the main Santa daemon as `santad`, but this process will typically be seen on the system by its full name:
+`com.google.santa.daemon`.

 The `santad` process makes decisions about binary executions, file access, and mounting USB mass storage devices.
 It also handles brokering all of the XPC connections between the various components